Edward Eagar: The Eagar case

-In 1818 Eagar was granted a full pardon.
-However, Judge Jeffery Hart Bent did not let him forget he had been a convict and had been discarded from practice as a lawyer.
-He lost a court case because pardoned convicts did not have a right to own property, to sue, to give evidence in court or to have other civil rights.
+Other advocacy

 Other emancipated convicts also saw their rights denied.
 So Eagar took up their case with the British Government.
 He fought for trial by jury and for freedom to trade commercially.
 This was the first Australian attempt to change government policy.
 Dr William Redfern, after whom the Sydney suburb of Redfern is named, and Edward Eagar sailed to London in 1821 to argue the case in the Court of St. James's on behalf of other emancipated convicts.
 Eagar fought the case for 20 years, and eventually won.

 Legacy

 Eagar was one of Australia's first liberal political agitators.
 He left his wife and three sons behind, taking his daughter with him to London.
 He was never to return.
 He married a 16-year-old girl and they had 10 children.
 His Sydney wife, Jemima, moved into a new house in Macquarie Street, just down the road from Parliament House, paid for by William Wentworth, with whom she had a son.
 At the time Wentworth was arguably Australia's most famous citizen.
 He was among the first settlers to cross the Blue Mountains and the most powerful member of the Legislative Council.
 Eagar's son Geoffrey became the first accountant of the Bank of New South Wales, a leading public servant, a member of the Legislative Council and eventually Treasurer of New South Wales, described as the best Treasurer of the nineteenth century, and a long-serving Cabinet Minister.

 The Wesley Mission's Edward Eagar Lodge in Surry Hills is named after Edward.